openimis/openimis_docs/web_app_vb_user_manual.rst

   D. Contributions Panel

   The ``Contribution Panel`` displays a list of contributions paid on the policy currently selected in the ``Policies Panel``.
-The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`image120`) The leftmost record contains a hyperlink which if clicked, re-directs the user to the contribution for editing or detailed viewing.
+The currently selected record is highlighted with light blue, while hovering over records changes the highlight to yellow (:ref:`Image 120<image120>`) The leftmost record contains a hyperlink which if clicked, re-directs the user to the contribution for editing or detailed viewing.

   .. _image120:
   .. figure:: /img/user_manual/image94.png